jrobinso/hdf5-indexed-reader/README.md

 ## Limitations

-* As this project is based on [jsfive](https://github.com/usnistgov/jsfive),  Some limitations of that tool apply here, namely not all datatypes that are supported.
+* As this project is based on [jsfive](https://github.com/usnistgov/jsfive),  Some limitations of that tool apply here, namely all datatypes that are supported.
 However common data formats including numeric and string datatypes are.